Stay on Track for Graduation

 If you need to adjust your schedule, follow these steps:

-• Depending on the time of the semester, you may be able to make changes in myHive.
-If the system prevents you from doing so, complete the add/drop form from the Registrar’s Office and obtain the required signatures from your advisor and course instructor.
+- Depending on the time of the semester, you can make the changes on myHive.
+If the system prevents you from doing so, fill out the add/drop form from the Registrar’s Office and obtain the required signatures from your advisor and course instructor.

 Important: Dropping below 12 credit hours may affect financial aid, housing eligibility, and athletic participation.
 Always check with the Registrar’s Office before making changes.